ysunbp/TaxoGlimpse/README.md

 generateResponse("example", "gpt-4-1106-preview")
 ```
 ## 4. Question generation
+We provide the generated question pools in [TaxoGlimpse/question_pools/](./question_pools), you can download them directly.
+Alternatively, if you want to generate the question pools from scratch, please refer to the README page for each domain under the sub-folders in [TaxoGlimpse/LLM-taxonomy](./LLM-taxonomy).
 ## 5. Evaluation
-In order to conduct the experiments, please follow these steps.
+To conduct the experiments, please follow these steps.
 ### 5.1.
 LLama-2s
 ### 5.2.
 Vicunas
 ### 5.3.
 Flan-t5s